A Temperamental Wife

 A Temperamental Wife is a 1919 silent film adventure drama directed by David Kirkland and starring Constance Talmadge, Wyndham Standing and Ben Hendricks Sr. Based on a stage play entitled Information, Please, written by Jane Cowl and Jane Murfin.

 Plot

-A young bride is jealous of her husband's female secretary.
+a young married couple whose relationship is strained by the wife’s violence which quickly escalate into dramatic arguments because of her jealousy.